WenjiangDeng/MAX/README.md

 #### (Please follow the header and make sure if the mutations are detected using hg19 or hg38 assembly)

-- The GTF annotation file, which can be dowlnloaded from the [UCSC Table Browser](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/genes/).
+- The GTF annotation file, which can be dowlnloaded from the [UCSC Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables).
 The hg19 or hg38 RefGene GTF can be downloaded by running:
 ```sh
 wget ftp://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/genes/hg19.refGene.gtf.gz # hg19
 wget https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/genes/hg38.refGene.gtf.gz #hg38
 ```
 - The whole transcriptome reference.
-The clean version of hg19 or hg38 reference can be downloaded by using:
+The clean version of hg19 or hg38 reference can be downloaded by running:
 ```sh
 wget ftp://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/refMrna.fa.gz # hg19
 wget ftp://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/refMrna.fa.gz #hg38